By Tracy Brighten

 In Australia, endangered migratory ducks are caught in the crossfire of mindless duck shooters who don’t properly identify their target, and in Scotland, endangered birds of prey are mysteriously being poisoned or shot as estate managers maintain grouse numbers for hunting.

 Other animals killed for sport

-In the UK, the fox hunting brigade are calling for restrictions on hunting with packs of hounds to be lifted, which would see a return to foxes, sometimes pregnant vixen, being ripped apart.
-Fox hunters might look to orienteering on horseback for a re-incarnation that would preserve the social, riding, and trail elements of their sport, unless it’s bloodlust that drives them.
+In the UK, the fox hunting brigade is calling for restrictions on hunting with packs of hounds to be lifted, which would see a return to foxes, sometimes pregnant vixens, being ripped apart.
+Fox hunters might look to orienteering on horseback for a reincarnation that would preserve the social, riding, and trail elements of their sport without animal cruelty.

 Chinese medicine and food customs

 In China, North Korea, Laos, Vietnam, and Myanmar, Asiatic black bears and sun bears are kept in cramped cages and farmed for bile.
 China is the biggest market for elephant tusks and rhino horns, as well as the helmeted hornbill’s beak.
 The South-East Asian hornbill is a critically endangered species.
 Traded by organised criminal groups but more expensive than ‘white ivory’, this avian ‘red ivory’ is likewise used for carving ostentatious ornaments, as well as for Chinese medicine.
 As with elephants and rhinos, there is scant regard for the helmeted hornbill’s survival crisis.

 Big consumers of shark fin soup, Chinese appetite drives the cruel practice of cutting fins off live sharks that are thrown back into the ocean.
 Unable to swim, the shark sinks to the bottom and suffocates or is eaten.
 Shark fins are also believed to have medicinal benefits, although there is no scientific evidence.